Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 GILLAM.
 I remember going to an industry meeting a few years ago.
-Out of curiosity a North Dakota State University professor had tested a lot of flour for glyphosate.
+Out of curiosity, a North Dakota State University professor had tested a lot of flour for glyphosate.
 He was alarmed to find it in every sample.
 The other people in the room were incredulous as well.

 ACRES U.S.A.
 We’ve lost our common sense.
 Finally, on the subject of testing, I loved that those members of the European Parliament did a urine test.
 What a great way to publicize glyphosate’s ubiquitousness!

 GILLAM.
 When you have your own bodily fluid tested and you find that you have this pesticide in you, it really does resonate more.
-I’ve had my urine tested and though I was on the very low side of the average among people tested at this particular laboratory, still it impacts you.
+I’ve had my urine tested, and though I was on the very low side of the average among people tested at this particular laboratory, it still impacts you.
 You also realize that this is not the only pesticide you’re carrying around inside your body.